tjvananne/pynumdraw/README.md

 * I use the term "confidence" very loosely in terms of what the model provides
 	- this is really just the maximum value of the last layer of the neural network before it goes into softmax
 	- I'd love to come back and figure out a way to make it less confident about things that clearly aren't numbers

+## Data for model training:

+I wanted to use the actual raw data from the [MNIST site](http://yann.lecun.com/exdb/mnist/) for training my neural network (never pass up an opportunity to dip down into the raw bytes of a weird file format you're not familiar with).

+So in the `/data/` directory of this project root, you should put the following files:

+* t10k-images-idx3-ubyte
+* t10k-labels-idx1-ubyte
+* train-images-idx3-ubyte
+* train-labels-idx1-ubyte